wiley/bucket-antivirus-function/README.md

 This was forked from https://github.com/wiley/bucket-antivirus-function

-The upstream project hasn't been updated in quite a while and still expects a Python 3.7 environment that AWS has deprecated.
-Our fork has been updated to work with Python 3.9

 ### SSL CA Certificate

 By default the `freshclam` binary is looking for `/etc/ssl/certs/ca-certificates.crt` which does not exist in the AWS Lambda environment.